MehdiAziz01/cse15l-lab-reports/LabReport1.md

 #### 2 (path to a directory with argument) : cat lecture1/
 this gives us cat: lecture1/: Is a directory and you can't concatenate a directory it must be a file.
 #### 3 ( path to a file as an arguement) : [user@sahara ~]$ cat lecture1/messages/en-us.txt
-this gives us our desired out put of Hello World! just what we were looking for.
+this gives us our desired out put of Hello World! just what we were looking for. but that keeps us in the home directory after.

 ![image](cat.png)